 Photo above: 1962 re-release poster.

 July 2, 1948: “The Pirate is here” – the MGM soundtrack album, that is.
-The album was the second Judy Garland soundtrack album released by the recently formed MGM Records.
+The album was the second Judy Garland soundtrack album released by the recently formed MGM Records and the first in which she was the featured star.
 The label issued soundtracks for all of Judy’s films from 1946 through 1950, and reissued them, as well as many compilations, into the 1990s.

 July 2, 1951: Judy began a week-long engagement at The Royal Theater in Dublin, Ireland.
 This was part of her UK tour after opening her new stage show (and ushering in her Concert Years) at The London Palladium that previous April/May.